 Is Salsa Keto Friendly?

-Although we put them in savory foods like salsa and they go so well in salads, they are not technically in the vegetable family.
-That being said, fresh tomatoes are low in carbs, making it a super friendly way to enjoy a fruit.
+Although we put them in savory foods like salsa and salads, they are not technically in the vegetable family.
+That being said, fresh tomatoes are typically low in carbs, making them a friendly way to enjoy the fruit.

 Tomatoes have somewhere around 4 cups of carbs per half a cup.

-Now when it comes to salsa, a lot of what the carb content entails has to do with the SALSA itself.
+When it comes to salsa, much of what the carb content entails has to do with the SALSA itself.

-If you are buying STORE BOUGHT salsa, you have to watch the preservatives and additives, so its always best to make yours fresh so you can control what goes in it.
+If you are buying STORE BOUGHT salsa, you must watch the preservatives and additives, so it’s always best to make yours fresh to control what goes in it.
 The best part of making it fresh is you can puree, leave chunks, or even add extras like avocado.

-Basically make sure you get a salsa or make a salsa that aligns with your carb counts for the day, which are usually 20 or under for a KETOGENTIC diet.
+Make sure you get a salsa or make a salsa that aligns with your daily carb counts, which are usually 20 or under for a KETOGENIC diet.

-- Enchilada Dip– Not gonna lie, we eat this one for lunch!
+- Enchilada Dip– Not going to lie; we eat this one for lunch!

-- Mexican Corn Dip – you can eat this one right on the side or use inside tortillas or on chips, its such a great recipe
+- Mexican Corn Dip – you can eat this one right on the side or use it inside tortillas or on chips; it’s such a great recipe